sunpy/sunpy/doc/source/dev.rst

 This usually occurs when the text following a directive is wrapped to the next line without properly indenting a multi-line text block.

+**WARNING: toctree references unknown document '...'** / **WARNING: toctree contains reference to nonexisting document**

+This pair of errors is due to the way numpydoc scrapes class members.

 Testing
 -------